 We use the NG forecasts for our expected annual volumes.
-These are produced in line with the TD76 requirements and consider econometrics, which can be found here; Gas Demand Forecasting Methodology (nationalgrid.com)
+These are produced in line with TD76, which can be found here; Gas Demand Forecasting Methodology (nationalgrid.com)

-However, over the past few years we recognised that the relationship between peak and annual was changing and made the decision to develop our own forecasting for peak which looks at forecasting peak demand independently of annual demand.
+Over the past decade we have recognised that the relationship between peak and annual demand was changing and made the decision to develop our own forecasting for peak.
+Our new model forecasts peak demand independently of annual demand and is explained further below.